 Just because data may be lawfully disclosed does not always mean that it should be.
 Can you provide the school community with sufficient notification of risks to staff and students without directly or indirectly identifying the individual concerned?
 Only disclose the minimum amount of information required to address the issue at hand.
 Furthermore, only identify the person exhibiting symptoms or tested positive if the school community, or cohorts within it, need to know that information.
 Furthermore, do not undertake to keep the person’s identity confidential unless the health authorities confirm that it is fine to do so in the circumstances.

 Consider what might happen to them, both mentally and physically, if you do not disclose the identity of the individual concerned.
-Is the lack of disclosure likely to fuel insecurity, mistrust, fear and a lack of trust in the school/college’s system of track and trace?
+Is the lack of disclosure likely to fuel insecurity, mistrust, fear and a lack of trust in the school/college?
 Conversely, will notifying parents and students create a climate of fear?
 Do any of those concerned have a history of mental illness which might be exacerbated if you do not engage in open and transparent dialogue?
-Taking into account the individual health and safety risk assessments of staff, are they or members of their household likely to be seriously injured (e.g. because they are higher risk) if you do not disclose the identity of the individual concerned and they are unable to discern (from the information that you do disclose) that they should be taking additional protective measures?
+Taking into account the individual health and safety risk assessments of staff, are they or members of their household likely to be seriously injured (for example, because they are higher risk) if you do not disclose the identity of the individual concerned and they are unable to discern (from the information that you do disclose) that they should be taking additional protective measures?